nlimpert/roswiki_vagrant/README.md

 Note: this readme is a modified version of the original one to test ci badge enhancements locally (in reference to https://github.com/ros-infrastructure/roswiki/issues/232)

+The original setup of roswiki_vagrant makes use of Ubuntu Trusty.
+This is a patched version running Xenial.

 roswiki_vagrant
 ===============